Terrascope

 • data provides links to the different files (bands) of the product.

-• WMS provides a link to the WMS URL of the product.
+• thumbnail or overview provides a link to the preview image of the product.

-• Inspire metadata provides a link to product metadata.
+• metadata provides a link to an additional product metadata file (eg. INSPIRE).

 Tip